elaineparie/ballroom_events/README.md

 # BallroomEvents

-This Ruby Gem provides a CLI to view the all ballroom events and competitions provided by ndca.org (National Dance Council of America).
+This Ruby Gem provides a CLI to view all ballroom events and competitions provided by ndca.org (National Dance Council of America).

 ## Installation